ndubs18/lumaa-spring-2025-swe/README.md

 #### Env variables

-3. Edit the template.env file to match your db credentials and change the the filename from `example.env` to `.env`
+3. Edit the /backend/example.env file to match your db credentials and change the the filename from `example.env` to `.env`

 | Key         |        Value        |